meltyourface/blank/posts/Book-of-Destiny/Guided-Journey-Weaving-Karmic-Patterns-and-Aligning-with-Cosmic-Energy/index.md

 **Setting**: Find a quiet, dimly lit space where you won't be disturbed.
 Ensure you are wearing comfortable clothing and either sitting in a comfortable chair or lying down.

-Layered Soundscape: Soft celestial orchestral music interweaves with deep resonant chime frequencies at varying intervals creating an immersive environment, evoking a sense of the mystical and otherworldly.
+**Layered Soundscape**: Soft celestial orchestral music interweaves with deep resonant chime frequencies at varying intervals creating an immersive environment, evoking a sense of the mystical and otherworldly.

 [Begin Guided Meditation]